shiverin/pageranker/README.md

 ## 🚀 Learning Outcomes

-- Built a practical application of PageRank from scratch.
+- Practical application of probability theory.
 - Deepened understanding of stochastic modeling and convergence in probabilistic systems.
 - Gained experience implementing and comparing Monte Carlo and iterative algorithms.